VPetsev/React-Projects/wordsmith/README.md

 ## Purpose

-An exercise project built with vanilla JavaScript to practice accessing api scripts and processing the data.
+An exercise project built with vanilla JavaScript to practice accessing api scripts with GET requests through fetch and processing the data.